amiralimollaei/pixi-bot/examples3-short.md

-Here are some examples:
-**IMPORTANT**: only use each command IF the command is enabled.
+Below are some examples of how you should behave, **IMPORTANT**: only use each command IF the command is enabled.

 ```
 user: [Jake](1 month ago) -> write a poem